jimtyhurst/salmonstats/docs/columbia-river-adult-salmon-returns.md

 correlated.

-🔻 *To Do*: Need to calculate quantitative measure of (lack of) correlation between the total returns for the two species. 🔺
+🔻 *To Do*: Need to calculate quantitative measure of (lack of) correlation between the total returns for the two species.
+Use `cor.test` to calculate correlation coefficient and `p-value`. 🔺

 🔻 *To Do*: Add other species to the plot.
-Change to a line plot? 🔺
+Change to a line plot, so that it is easier to see the trends? 🔺

 🔻 *To Do*: Extend this plot to earlier years. 🔺